Last Updated on November 17, 2022 by Lori Geurin

 Intermittent fasting is a great way to lose weight and feel great.
-It’s a sustainable eating pattern that you can do for as long as you’d like.
+It’s a sustainable eating pattern you can do for as long as you like.
 Plus, intermittent fasting has been shown to boost your metabolism and increase fat burning[*].

-If you’re looking to lose weight and feel great, intermittent fasting is a great option for you.
+If you want to lose weight and feel great, intermittent fasting is an excellent option.
 Give it a try and see how you feel!

 Final Thoughts About Fasting Intermittently

 If you’re ready to start intermittent fasting, great!
 Remember to give yourself grace and be patient as you transition into this new way of eating.

 If intermittent fasting is not for you, that’s okay too!
 There are many other sustainable weight loss methods out there.
 The most important thing is finding an eating pattern that works for you and helps you reach your health goals.

 Intermittent Fasting Weight Loss Results: Intermittent Fasting Tracker